 Emily Morantz has wanted to be a writer for as long as she can remember.
 After completing her undergraduate degree in English at the University of British Columbia, she decided the abstract world of academia wasn’t for her, and set her sights on journalism school.
 In addition to the written word, Emily has a passion for podcasts, and can usually be found with a coffee in hand and her headphones in.
 As an intern at the Frequency Podcast Network, she produced her debut full-length audio documentary for their Paradigm series, about her family’s experience with medically-assisted death, entitled “The Closing Door.”
 Emily is a proud Winnipeger, a bookworm, and a comfort food enthusiast.

 Managing Editor Online

-Danielle Neri is freelance journalist, currently completing a master of journalism degree at Ryerson University.
-Originally from Montreal, she has earned a BFA in film studies and a graduate diploma in communications from Concordia University.
-A self-proclaimed media enthusiast, Danielle has directed a short-documentary about brand creation within small businesses.
-She has co-produced current affaires segments for The Agenda with Steve Paikin, and has contributed to The Ryersonian, and Nouvelle News.
-Her interests include the intersection of tech and culture, Tik Tok, and social justice, not necessarily in that order.
+Danielle Neri is a multimedia journalist completing a master of journalism at Ryerson University.
+Originally from Montreal, she has earned two degrees in film studies and communications from Concordia University.
+Her media skillset has branched into short documentary production, spot-news digital video creation, audio editing and photojournalism.
+She has co-produced current affairs broadcast segments for The Agenda with Steve Paikin and has contributed to The Ryersonian and Nouvelle News.
+Her friends say she has two volumes, loud and louder.

 Senior Editor Online